 In South Australia

-You can register your interest for Housing Choices South Australia housing by completing a Registration Of Interest Form Community Housing form.
+You can register your interest with Housing Choices South Australia housing by completing a Registration Of Interest Form Community Housing form.
 You must meet basic eligibility requirements to enable your registration to be placed on the Community Housing Customer Register – which is a centralised wait list used by all Community Housing providers in South Australia.

 If you prefer to be considered for both Housing SA and Community Housing, you will need to complete a Registration of Interest for Public and Community Housing, which is then managed by Housing SA.
 You can contact or visit any Housing SA Office or call their Customer Call Centre on 131 299 and request a form.

-It is the responsibility of all staff involved in the tasks associated with this policy to ensure that Housing Choices Australia complies with this policy.
+It is the responsibility of all staff involved in the tasks associated with this policy to ensure that Housing Choices complies with this policy.

 The General Managers – Housing are responsible for the maintenance of this policy.